01-edu/public/subjects/multiplayer_fps/audit/README.md

 ###### Are you able to connect to the server?

-##### Connect simultaneosly with as much people as posible and play the game for at least 3 minutes.
+##### Connect simultaneously with as many people as possible and play the game for at least 3 minutes.

 ###### Did the frame rate stayed over 50 fps?

-###### Independently of the frame rate displayed in the screen, does the game feels smooth?
+###### Independently of the frame rate displayed in the screen, does the game feel smooth?

 #### Bonus